samfisherirl/Geo11_Mod_Manager/README.md

 # Geo11_Mod_Manager

+This project is on pause while I work on a Steam library importer and just all around migration to coding python.
+This project was my first that really let me quit sales and move on to full time developement.
+I'll update with a python release under a system framework, until then, if it ain't got issues don't break it.
+Thanks everyone.

 Update -  works with Katanga launcher. https://streamable.com/kov060

 All credit to Artum for his vr screen cap - https://github.com/artumino/VRScreenCap